 They were seeking Jesus, but it wasn’t Jesus they wanted.
 They did not want to know “when” and Jesus knew it.
 They wanted to know “why” he left when they were willing to embrace him as their king, so Jesus told them why. “[Y]ou, are looking for me, not because you saw the signs I performed but because you ate the loaves and had your fill.”

 Jesus was addressing people who “…live as enemies of the cross of Christ.
 Their destiny is destruction, their god is their stomach, and their glory is in their shame.
-Their mind is set on earthly things.”
+They set their mind on earthly things.”
 They did not care about the miracles that confirmed Jesus spoke the truth.
 Their religious leaders knew the miracles proved Jesus was a teacher come from God.
 Instead of repenting for teaching false doctrines that taught people to worship God in vain, they wanted him dead.
 The would be king makers did not care about learning the truth either.
-They wanted free bread for life and if Jesus was not going to give them bread, the least he could do is give them the power to multiply a few loaves to feed thousands.
+They wanted free bread for life.

 The disappointing realization that they might have to suffer like their ancestors and the prophets who died in faith without receiving the fulfillment of the promises was too much to bear.
 They were already suffering under Roman rule and heavy taxation.
 The bittersweet truth was more than they could swallow. “[Many] of his disciples went back, and walked no more with him.”